glsorre/micro_frontends/readme.md

 ```bash
 yarn serve #in the repo root folder
 ```
+This will serve also the single microfrontends with a streamlined shell at `http://localhost:4001` and `http://localhost:4002`

 ### Run dockerized with NGNIX Server Side Includes
 To serve the project at `http://localhost:4000` follow the following procedure: